-Letterpress printing has become a go-to printing technique for wedding invitations, greeting cards, and business cards for anyone hoping to make an impression (pun intended) on the recipient.
+Letterpress printing is a go-to printing technique for wedding invitations, greeting cards, and business cards for anyone hoping to make an impression (pun intended) on the recipient.

-It's traditionally produced on cotton stocks as it gives the deepest impression, but we’ve found that we can achieve a fabulous, crisp impression on almost all of our gorgeous card stocks.
+Traditionally produced on cotton stocks as it gives the deepest impression, but we can achieve a fabulous, crisp impression on most of our gorgeous card stocks.

 Thankfully, in the 20th century a new and much simpler process was invented, whereby digital text and graphics could be created on a computer and then produced using a flexible relief plate - this is how we create your letterpress designs today.